 The past few years I felt I did best eating a diet that was generally lower carb, higher in healthy fats, with moderate protein.

 This year, I have made a transition to a diet that is still moderate in animal protein, but higher in healthy carbohydrates (especially beans, I eat many serving of beans now!), and though I do still eat healthy fats, it is maybe just once a day, usually.

 I used to seem to be carbohydrate intolerant.
-Thankfully, after starting the Vitamin A Detox Diet, I have been able to expand my diet to include more healthy carbs, especially beans.
+Thankfully, after starting the Vitamin A Detox / Love Your Liver Program, I have been able to expand my diet to include more healthy carbs, especially beans.
 I actually try to make sure I eat beans from 3-6 times per day, or even more often.
 (Before, I was not even able to tolerate beans at all--I thought I would have to avoid them for life.)

 So now I find that I can maintain my weight by eating according to the food combining principles found in the Trim Healthy Mama diet (though I do NOT eat many of the processed foods they allow).